pypi-diff/20230807/s/shared-atomic-enterprise/5!3.0.0-5!3.2.0/diff.md

  After installation and activation, licensee could still read it by restart the activation process, and click "Read End User Licence Agreement" Button

  21) Other authors:
--The embedded cffi, whose author is Armin Rigo and Maciej Fijalkowski, as a dependency named _cffi_backend.cp39-win_amd64.pyd, is under following MIT licence.
 +The embedded urwid_win_patch.py and code under urwid in cpython_libs.zip is under following GNU LESSER GENERAL PUBLIC LICENSE.
 +
 +              GNU LESSER GENERAL PUBLIC LICENSE